anfema/bin-grammar/Readme.md

 }
 ```

+## Parser interface

+- Function name: `BinParser`
+- Parameters:
+	- `definition`: the grammar to use
+	- `buffer`: the buffer to parse
+	- `options`: options object
+- Options:
+	- `bigEndian`: sets the default endianness of the parser (default: `true`)
+- Returns: Javascript Object with parsed structure

 ## Available data types

 The following datatypes are defined in the library, you can define your own like this: